“It’s time to reflect on our movement for good food, and ensure it’s actually doing good for all.”

-Building empowerment and strengthening equity and inclusion within the food movement.
-Natasha’s book The Color of Food: Stories of Race, Resilience and Farming is a book the Foreword Review calls “a trailblazing look at the past and present of North American farming” through the eyes of farmers of color.”
+Building empowerment and strengthening equity and inclusion within the food movement is her focus.
+Natasha’s book The Color of Food: Stories of Race, Resilience and Farming is a book the Foreword Review calls “a trailblazing look at the past and present of North American farming through the eyes of farmers of color.”
 With the perspective of farming and the food movement that she has gained through her work, Natasha challenges us to dig deeper in our work to change the food system.

 “True to her ancestral ties, Natasha brings forth the hope of a new generation of young people of color fixed on recapturing the energy, history and tradition of farming.
 The power of storytelling is etched in each farmer’s tale of courage and resiliency as they look at farming, not as oppressive, but as a vibrant celebration of who they are.
 The stories Natasha shares make the ancestors rise up in triumph!
 Natasha’s energy is palpable!”Karen Washington

 “Natasha Bowens, through her compelling stories and powerful images of a rainbow of farmers, reminds us that the industrialization of our food system and the oppression of our people — two sides of the same coin — will, if not confronted, sow the seeds of our own destruction.”Mark Winne

 “Dive into the stories and photographs Natasha Bowens shares and you come up for air with a profound appreciation for the diversity of people planting the seeds and harvesting the foods to keep alive cultural traditions and nourish communities around the country.
 Anyone who eats should read her book: You will come to the table with new appreciation for the intersections between race and food that so often go unsaid and undocumented.
 Kudos to Bowens.”Anna Lappé